 Extremely Wicked, Shockingly Evil and Vile is now playing in selected cinemas nationwide.

 Ted Bundy was one of the most notorious serial killers in modern American history, viciously murdering and raping over 30 women during the 1970s.
-However, during much of that time, Bundy had a female partner, a woman who has been sidelined as a victim of his manipulation, multiple personalities and deadly charm.
-Loosely based on the book The Phantom Prince: My Life with Ted Bundy, Joe Berlinger brings us a film that aims to explore the deceit and lies inherent in Bundy’s persona and the devastating effects of his charm on his partner.
-However, Extremely Wicked, Shockingly Evil and Vile has a tough job in attempting to ensure Bundy does not become the centre of attention and unfortunately fails in this attempt.
+However, during much of that time, Bundy had a female partner, a woman who has often been sidelined in discussions as a mere victim of his manipulation, multiple personalities and deadly charm.
+Loosely based on the book The Phantom Prince: My Life with Ted Bundy, Joe Berlinger brings us a film that aims to explore the deceit and lies of Bundy and the devastating, lasting effects of his wicked charm on his partner and her child.
+To achieve this, Extremely Wicked, Shockingly Evil, and Vile needed to ensure Bundy was not the centre of attention, and despite the outstanding performances, it fails in this duty.

 There is no doubt that Berlinger’s choice of Zac Efron as Ted Bundy is inspired or that Efron puts in an outstanding and rich performance that explores how Bundy played with image, sexuality and charm.
-But Bundy’s female partner Elizabeth Kloepfer (Lily Collins), once again feels neglected and hollow, with a lack of focus on Kloepfer’s inner emotions and turmoil.
+But Bundy’s female partner, Elizabeth Kloepfer (Lily Collins), feels neglected, with a lack of focus on Kloepfer’s inner emotions and turmoil.
 That doesn’t mean Extremely Wicked, Shockingly Evil and Vile doesn’t carry a disarming and often uncomfortable atmosphere, but this is Bundy’s film, not Kloepfer’s.